Azure/azure-quickstart-templates/201-vm-efficientip-vhd/README.md

 - EfficientIP VHD file that you want to create a VM from already exists in a storage account.
 - Name of the existing VNET and subnet you want to connect the new virtual machine to.
 - Name of the Resource Group that the VNET resides in.
+- Name of the Network Security Group that should be attach to the virtual NIC.

 ```
 NOTE